keremceliker/Disaster-Recovery-Openshift-Kubernetes-Engine-From-Expired-Control-Plane-Certificates/README.md

 https://kubernetes.io/docs/tasks/tls/certificate-rotation/

+## Result

-• #See why Kubernetes Loves Openshift or Vice Versa! ;)
+See why Kubernetes Loves Openshift or Vice Versa! ;)

-• #Hope you Learned I know that article even though the level is High and Enjoyed !
+Hope you Learned I know that article even though the level is High and Enjoyed !